-As the 2017 hurricane season has demonstrated, the toll in both human lives and economic impacts can be devastating.
-While no one wants another such hurricane season, this year has provided data that can be used to improve federal disaster programs.
+As 2017 demonstrated, the toll disasters take in human lives and economic impacts can be devastating.
+While no one wants another disaster, lessons learned in 2017 provide data that can be used to improve federal disaster programs.

-The Disaster Recovery Reform Act takes lessons learned from this hurricane season and other recent disasters to help American communities better prepare for, withstand, and recover from the next disaster.
+In anticipation of the 2018 hurricane season, which begins on June 1, 2018, the Disaster Recovery Reform Act will help American communities better prepare for, withstand, and recover from the next disaster.
 By encouraging more cost-effective and smart investment of taxpayer dollars before disaster strikes, the bill will help save lives and reduce federal, state, and local costs in the long run.

-IMPORTANCE OF MITIGATION
+IMPORTANCE OF PREDISASTER MITIGATION